What’s Your Ideal Heart Rate and How to Lower It (10 Unique Tips!)

 Going outside daily can provide several health benefits, including better heart health.

-Studies have shown that sunlight can provide Vitamin D and release naturally occurring chemicals that lower blood pressure.
+Studies have shown that sunlight can provide Vitamin D and release naturally occurring chemicals that lower blood pressure; without vitamin D your arteries can be hardened making it more difficult for your heart to pump blood.

 While you’re outside, it’s also a great time to do some deep breathing or do some cardio.